GorillaNation/peabody/README.markdown

 # wtf is it?

-cronstash is cron's best friend™
+peabody is cron's best friend™

-cronstash is a program designed to wrap around a cron job to provide additional functionality.
+peabody is a program designed to wrap around a cron job to provide additional functionality.

 # wtf does it do?

-currently cronstash implements the following features:
+currently peabody implements the following features:

 * timeouts